 CBT has been evaluated in a number of scientific studies and has been shown to be effective for the majority of those suffering with generalized anxiety disorder (GAD).

 CBT therapists frequently believe that at least part of the reason anxiety and avoidance behaviors are reduced is by changing the way the anxious client thinks (which distinguishes them from behavior therapists who do not believe thinking causes the anxiety or the avoidance behavior in the first place).

 What is important given all of these options, is that your medical professional can explain to you the rationale both in terms of the scientific support for the effectiveness of the particular drug, or drug combination, weighed against the side effects.
 I believe this is critical to ask all of your clinicians, whether they are prescribing drugs, giving you a massage, or providing Cognitive Behavior Therapy (CBT), what does science say about the benefits and risks of what you are providing?

-How can therapy help and Why Cognitive Behavior Therapy (CBT) is the best treatment for Anxiety?
+How can therapy help and Why Cognitive Behavior Therapy (CBT) is the best therapy for Anxiety in NYC?